YohannesNi/Apple_Clone/README.md

 Apple.com clone web app that is built using React.js and Node.js

+# Introduction
+This project illustrates the process of replicating Apple's current website using React.
+Additionally, it showcases the integration of Bootstrap with React to construct a responsive website.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).